Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 CORIMA G30.5 – A ZEN-LIKE RIDE AND GRAVEL BEST PERFORMER

-MSRP/RRP: US$2200, £2100, €2010.
-Available direct from Bike24 or from a Corima dealer.
+MSRP/RRP: US$1750, £2100, €2010.
+Available from Corima dealers.

 The Corima G30.5 wheels challenge the expectations about what makes for a great performing gravel wheelset.
-Or at least my expectations developed from doing extended tests of more than a dozen gravel wheels in the last couple of years.
+Or at least my expectations developed from doing extended tests of more than a dozen gravel wheelsets in the last couple of years.

-Generally speaking, I’ve found the best-performing gravel wheels are light for climbing, wide for low-pressure tire-enabled comfort, stiff for good handling but not so stiff that it takes away from compliance, and have a stealth black finish because.. well, they’re just going to get dirty anyway and you won’t see the finish.
+Generally speaking, I’ve found the best-performing gravel wheels are light for climbing, wide for low-pressure tire-enabled comfort, stiff for good handling but not so stiff that it takes away from compliance, and have a stealth black finish because… well, they’re just going to get dirty anyway and you won’t see the finish.

 With their glossy carbon-weave finish, weighing about 200 grams more and measuring 3mm or so less than other performance-carbon wheels, fellow gravel tester Conor and I thought these might be average performers.
 My spirits were further dampened by the list of specifications on the G30.5’s webpage that started with “mandatory terms” that included “only for gravel use” and a short “list of tires that must be used with our Gravel G30.5 wheels.”